linkmesrl/react-redux-plugin/Readme.md

 });
 ```

-In our example you can click on the Add Order button to load a new bundle that import a new menu item with its child.
+In this example you can click on the Add Order button to load a new bundle that import a new menu item with its child.